-If you are enrolled in the Bachelor of planning course and are completing your final 40 credit points or less in your undergraduate degree, you will be invited via email to transition to the Master of Urban Management and Planning directly through Western Sydney University without the need to apply to Western.
+If you are a current student in the Bachelor of planning program and are completing your final 40 credit points or less in your undergraduate degree, you will be invited via email to transition to the Master of Urban Management and Planning directly through Western Sydney University without the need to apply to Western.

 What kind of offer will I receive?

 Your offer to the Master of Urban Management and Planning will be provisional on you completing your current undergraduate degree and meeting the conditions to be awarded a bachelor degree.

 Will I be able to enrol with a provisional offer?